 Manuscripts should conform to the latest style manual of the individual discipline and may not exceed twenty-five (25) pages (text) in length.
 The minimum number of text pages is eighteen (18).
 Two electronic copies must be submitted: one bearing author’s name, institutional affiliation and email address.
 It is our policy to have all manuscripts anonymously refereed; therefore, please omit any identification of authorship from the second electronic copy.
 Neither the editors nor the sponsoring universities can be responsible for loss of such manuscripts.
 Opinions expressed in the journals are those of the individual writers and do not necessarily represent the views of the editors, staff or financial supporters.

-Effective November 1, 2017, all articles for review must be submitted through the open access system at https://journals.tdl.org/palara/index.php/palara/index.
+All articles for review must be submitted through the open access system at https://journals.tdl.org/palara/index.php/palara/index.

 In order for your manuscript or book review to be considered for publication with PALARA in the fall, then that manuscript or book review must be submitted by July 1 of that same year.